 - Cover sneezes and coughs.
 Turn your face away and cover your mouth and nose with a tissue.
 Throw the tissue away.
 Use the bend of your arm if a tissue is not available.
 Then wash your hands well with soap and water or use hand sanitizer.
 Teach children how to cover a cough or sneeze.

 - Follow worldwide, national, and local social distancing guidelines.
 Keep at least 6 feet (2 meters) between you and others.
-Also keep this distance from anyone who comes to your home, such as someone making a delivery.

 - Clean and disinfect high-touch surfaces and objects often.
 Use disinfecting wipes, or make a solution of 4 teaspoons of bleach in 1 quart (4 cups) of water.
-Clean and disinfect even if you think no one living in or coming to your home is infected with the virus.

 Follow social distancing guidelines:

 - Stay home if you are sick or think you may have COVID-19.
 It is important to stay home if you are waiting for a testing appointment or for test results.
-Even if you do not have symptoms, you can pass the virus to others.

 Follow up with your doctor as directed: